mikeplem/docker/up_and_running/chapter_4.md

     - This is a good troubleshooting steps to take if the final artifact is not working exactly as you expect when all other code has not changed.
 - ARG and ENV arguments are powerful in making generic and reusable containers
 - Multistage builds are imports functions to use to make containers as small as possible
+- Layer and directory caching are powerful tools to help speed up builds
+- Directory caching is a great way to save on container space
+- Multiarchitecture builds are a great way to build for multiple CPU architectures without needing to run more than one command.

 ## Dockerfile Walkthrough